-The Company established its nomination committee ("Nomination Committee") on 1st January, 2019 with a majority of the members thereof being Independent Non-executive Directors.
-The Nomination Committee comprises an Independent Non-executive Director, Mrs. Kwok Eva Lee (Chairperson of the Nomination Committee), the Chairman of the Board, Mr. Victor T K Li, and an Independent Non-executive Director, Mr. Barrie Cook.

-The principal responsibilities of the Nomination Committee include reviewing the structure, size, diversity profile and skills matrix of the Board and the independence of the Independent Non-executive Directors and making recommendation on the re-election of Directors for the Board's consideration.
+The Nomination Committee comprises a majority of Independent Non-executive Directors and is chaired by an Independent Non-executive Director.
+The Nomination Committee is chaired by Mrs. Kwok Eva Lee, an Independent Non-executive Director with another Independent Non-executive Director, Mr. Barrie Cook and the Chairman, Mr. Victor T K Li, as members.
+The principal responsibilities of the Nomination Committee include reviewing the structure, size, diversity profile and skills matrix of the Board and the independence of the Independent Non-executive Directors and making recommendations to the Board on the appointment or re-appointment of Directors and succession planning for Directors.